Landhaura

 Landhaura is a town and a nagar panchayat in Haridwar district in the Indian state of Uttarakhand.

 History

-Gujars were present in that area earlier than 16th century.
-They were initially employed as Chaukidars of small villages of Doab as to protect the peasants from attacks of war bands of more powerful villages in their neighbourhood.
+Gurjars were present in that area earlier than 6th century.
+They were initially employed as protector of small villages of Doab as to protect the peasants from attacks of war bands of more powerful villages in their neighbourhood.

 Later rulers of this region employed them for purpose of police and revenue collection.
-So after gaining strength and confidence of villagers, Gujars settled on depopulated sites and even seized some old villages for themselves.
+So after gaining strength and confidence of villagers, Gurjars settled on depopulated sites and even seized some old villages for themselves.

-Landhaura estate was established by a Gujar chieftain of Khubar clan.
-It took its name from person named Latur who migrated here after rest of his family was killed, it later became Latura and overtime changed to Landhaura.